COVID-19 vaccination in Australia: Queensland

 By 13 June 2021, the Queensland Health Department was delivering vaccines under phase 1a, 1b & 2a (people aged over 40) in the state.
 Age 40+ vaccination centres including hospitals, event centres and GP clinics.
 Eligible residents can register their interest in vaccinations online or make an appointment at the nearest centre.
 Queensland Premier Annastacia Palaszczuk said that preparation is underway to establish a mass vaccination centre by the end of 2021.

 The state's first mass vaccination hub opened at the Brisbane Convention & Exhibition Centre on 11 August.

 South Australia

-On 5 May 2021 the first Oxford-AstraZeneca vaccination was administered at Murray Bridge, South Australia.
+On 5 May 2021 the first Oxford-AstraZeneca vaccination was administered at Murray Bridge.
 The recipient was a doctor in regional SA.

 On 19 March 2021, South Australia faced a setback due to a misdirected shipment of vaccines.
 The Pfizer vaccine was supposed to go to Adelaide but was wrongly delivered to Perth, Western Australia.
 Premier of South Australia Steven Marshall denied knowledge of any delivery and said it was a federal government responsibility to deliver the vaccine.
 Federal officials confirmed the misdirected delivery.

 On 30 April 2021, South Australia's first COVID-19 mass vaccination hub opened at Adelaide Showground.